wieden-kennedy/django-archetype/README.md

     ```

 1. Set up a virtualenv, and `pip install -r requirements.unstable.txt`
-1. Re-freeze the stable requirements: `pip freeze requirements.unstable.txt > requirements.txt`
+1. Re-freeze the stable requirements: `pip freeze requirements.unstable.txt > requirements.txt`.  *Note*: If you're in rapid-deploy land, just use requirements.txt.
+It's guaranteed to be stable.
 1. Replace "project" with your project name in the following places:
     * project folder
     * Procfile